Sunday's Scottish Gossip

 Hibs head coach Lee Johnson drops the strongest hint yet that the club will exercise their option to buy on-loan forward Elie Youan from St Gallen.
 (Edinburgh Evening News - subscription required)

-Lee Johnson has sought advice from former England captain John Terry about improving defenders' impact at set plays.
+Johnson has sought advice from former England captain John Terry about improving defenders' impact at set plays.
 (Edinburgh Evening News - subscription required)

 Celtic manager Ange Postecoglou plans to return to the Asian market when the summer transfer window opens.
 (Sun)